fimshagal/tardigrade/readme.md

 ````

 Core kills merged store to keep single truth origin, but deactivated store after merging get link to ```mergeAgent``` - store which was merged and killed it.
-Also it can be null if store is active
+Also, it can be null if store is active

 ```ts
 const currentStore = altStore.mergeAgent || altStore;